 - whole grains

-You should limit or avoid foods containing:
+You should limit or avoid foods containing high amounts of:

 There are only a few cases where supplements may be appropriate to increase height in children and combat shrinking in older adults.